 - Development Schedule and Planned Launches

 - Relevant Links and Videos

-The hull and tanks were originally made of carbon composites, and in recent years SpaceX has produced several rocket parts using this material.
+The hull and tanks were originally made of carbon composites, and over the years, SpaceX produced several rocket parts using this material.
 In 2016, the company showed a giant oxygen tank for the 12-meter-diameter ITS rocket.
-However, in February 2017, the tank was destroyed during refueling tests.
-Subsequently, a smaller BFR variant was introduced, and during 2018 the production of a 9-meter tank began.
-But at the end of 2018, Elon Musk announced that Falcon 9 and Falcon Heavy will not receive any more major upgrades and the company will instead focus on the development of Super Heavy Starship.
+However, in February 2017, the tank was destroyed during testing (intentionally, according to Elon Musk).
+Subsequently, a smaller BFR variant was introduced, and during 2018, production of a 9-meter tank began.
+But at the end of 2018, Elon Musk announced that Falcon 9 and Falcon Heavy would not receive any more major upgrades and the company will instead focus on the development of Super Heavy Starship.
 At the same time, we learned that SHS would use stainless steel instead of carbon composites.
 When asked what was the main reason for such radical rocket design changes, Musk replied: “Time.
 Although it also turned out to be dramatically better.”